-Machu Picchu is LOWER in altitude than Cusco.
-Compare Machu Picchu’s 7,790 ft (2,430 m) to Cusco’s 11,120 ft (3,400 m).
-Altitude sickness is therefore less of an issue at Machu Picchu, especially if arriving from Cusco as is the case for most travelers.
+Machu Picchu is lower in elevation than Cusco.
+Machu Picchu sits at 7,790 ft (2,430 m) while Cusco is at 11,150 ft (3,400 m).
+Altitude sickness is, therefore, less of an issue at Machu Picchu.

-Aguas Calientes, also known as Machu Picchu Pueblo, is the town at the base of Machu Picchu ruins.
+Aguas Calientes, also known as Machu Picchu Pueblo, is the town at the base of the Machu Picchu ruins.
 Nearly every traveler to Peru passes through this gateway to South America’s most famous ruins.

 Aside from the shuttle bus to/from the ruins, the only way to get around town is on foot.
-If you have luggage, hotel porters are available to assist with getting bags to/from the train station.
+If you have luggage, hotel baggage handlers are available to assist with getting bags to/from the train station.
 Note that due to geography, most streets in Aguas Calientes have either steps or steep inclines.

 Machu Picchu is accessible year-round.
 However, there are advantages and disadvantages to traveling in certain seasons.
 During the dry season (May through September), there is a greater chance of clear skies and picturesque views.
 However, this is the most popular time to travel, and therefore the ruins will be at their busiest.
 During the rainy season (November through March) there are fewer visitors, but a significantly greater chance of showers.
 It is likely that mist will obscure the views of the ruins, especially from the Huayna Picchu or Machu Picchu Mountain peaks.
 The shoulder months (April and October) are good options as there are temperate weather and smaller crowds compared to the dry season.